 Job shadowing is the perfect way for you to explore different career interests by accompanying or shadowing an experienced professional in the field throughout a typical workday.
 You will gain a better understanding of what it is really like to work in that particular field.
 At LMC, a job shadowing experience is short-term, unpaid, and does not lead to college credit.

-To learn more about the Work Based Learning opportunities at LMC.
-For more information about please contact the Work Based Learning Manager, call (269) 926-4293 or email workandlearn@lakemichigancollege.edu, or visit lakemichigancollege.edu/workandlearn.
+To learn more about the Work-Based Learning opportunities at LMC, please contact the Director of Workforce Outreach, call (269) 926-4293 or email workandlearn@lakemichigancollege.edu, or visit lakemichigancollege.edu/workandlearn.